mandy8055/manuj8055.github.io/_posts/2020-04-21-dictionary-attack-with-hydra.md

 ---

 This post will help us learn how to create our own dictionary of passwords and then launch atatcks on login forms using the dictionary we created along with the **Kali based tool Hydra**.
 These days almost all the websites contain authentication forms.
-Therefore, this tool is very handy when launching bruteforce attacks.
-So, before getting our hands dirty with the tool; let us first polish some of our basics about dictionary and bruteforce attacks.
+Therefore, this tool is very handy when launching brute-force attacks.
+So, before getting our hands dirty with the tool; let us first polish some of our basics about dictionary and brute-force attacks.

-# Bruteforce attack vs Dictionary Attack
+# Brute-force attack vs Dictionary Attack
-We often use bruteforce and dictionary attack interchangeably and it is somewhat right but there is a subtle difference between them.
-We can think bruteforce attack as a **superset** of dictionary attack.
-Bruteforce attacks are exhaustive attacks which tries all the possibilities (viz. letters, characters, special characters, and their combinartions as well) where as in dictionary attack we provide a dictionary i.e. list of words(can be letters, characters and also their combinations) from which the target system is penetrated with. **Brute force** attacks being exhaustive will ensure that you'll get the field data(password filed, username, etc.), but as it is exhaustive; the time taken will vary(will be enormous for secured passwords).
-On the other hand, **dictionary attcks** are selective so, it may provide false positives but it is fast.
-So, practically we prefer dictionary attacks rather than bruteforce.
+We often use brute-force and dictionary attack interchangeably and it is somewhat right but there is a subtle difference between them.
+We can think brute-force attack as a **superset** of dictionary attack.
+Brute-force attacks are exhaustive attacks which tries all the possibilities (viz. letters, characters, special characters, and their combinartions as well) where as in dictionary attack we provide a dictionary i.e. list of words(can be letters, characters and also their combinations) from which the target system is penetrated with. **Brute-force** attacks being exhaustive will ensure that you'll get the field data(password filed, username, etc.), but as it is exhaustive; the time taken will vary(will be enormous for secured passwords).
+On the other hand, **dictionary attacks** are selective so, it may provide false positives but it is fast.
+So, practically we prefer dictionary attacks rather than brute-force.

 # Creating our own dictionary with crunch
 So before we begin launching attack with hydra, we must be ready with our dictionary of passwords which we are going to use.
 Although we can use the dictionaries which are already present on the internet([**my favorite repo**](https://github.com/danielmiessler/SecLists)); but in case you want to be more specific with the target you might require to create your own.
 There is a very handy tool called [**_crunch_**](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=15&cad=rja&uact=8&ved=2ahUKEwigneWshvnoAhUlzTgGHREsBv4QFjAOegQIDRAR&url=https%3A%2F%2Fwww.hackingtutorials.org%2Fgeneral-tutorials%2Fcrunch-password-list-generation%2F&usg=AOvVaw0BMw909BGMczMnzcP93BFO) which helps in doing this task for us.